nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 1. Create Repo

-	For this process you will need an online code repository.
-You can either create one on [Docker Hub](https://hub.docker.com/) or another free online service such as GitLab or GitHub.
-We will go over how to pull from Docker Hub and a url in the **Create Dockerfile** step.
+For this process you will need a [Docker Hub](https://hub.docker.com/) repository to push and pull your built images to.

+Popular git repositories such as GitLab and GitHub have their own container repos and ways of working with Docker.
+If that is what you prefer you will need to push images according to their documentation.

 ### 2. Create project directory